-Information technology forms the basis of this programme.
+Digital technology forms the basis of this programme.
 Students compile a portfolio of their course work over two years and this portfolio is assessed along with their written examination.
-Every component of the portfolio is word processed so students will be exposed to programmes such as Microsoft Word, Excel, Access, Power Point, Publisher as well as the Internet.
+Every component of the portfolio is word processed so students will be exposed to programmes such as Microsoft Word, Excel, Access, Power Point, Publisher.

 Apart from the numerous academic advantages listed above, the programme strives to promote greater competency, responsibility, motivation, innovativeness and self-esteem among students.